 One of the most notable wineries in the Rioja Alta Region of Spain is La Rioja Alta.
-In commemoration of the winery’s 75th anniversary of the Viña Ardanza wines, the winery visited several American cities presenting some of their current releases along with a vertical tasting.
+In commemorating the winery’s 75th anniversary of the Viña Ardanza wines, the winery visited several American cities, presenting some of their current releases along with a vertical tasting.
 One city, Los Angeles, La Rioja Alta’s superb wines, highlighted a luncheon at Wolfgang Puck at the Bel Air Hotel.

 Established in 1890 by five families, La Rioja Alta merged with the Ardanza Winery in 1904.
 Today La Rioja Alta’s philosophy combines traditional methods with new technology.
 The process is ever-evolving both in the structure of the wines and through the expansion of the winery production.

 Winemaker Julio Sáenz Fernández has been at the helm for ten years.
 Under his tutelage, the wines produced could be described as new classics.
 Aspects that are unique to La Rioja Alto include 100% handpicked grapes, production of their own barrels in American oak, and 100% direct distribution.

 Many characteristics of the wine are steeped in tradition and bring out the elegance, sophistication, complexity, delicacy, balance, and long life in each bottle of wine.
 The new world aspects of the wine include the color, freshness, fruit, and rounded tannins.

 At the luncheon, both the winemaker, Julio Sáenz Fernández, and family member Guillermo de Aranzabal presented the wines.